 Remember: Once you have saved a store closing, all the transactions before the closing date will be locked and cannot be updated/deleted

-Enter cash in hand in Cash Counted field.
+Enter cash in hand in the Cash Counted field.

-Note: If your outflows are greater than inflows the System Cash will be in negative.
+Note: If your outflows are greater than inflows the System Cash will be negative.

-Note: At the time of first store closing, the Opening Balance by default will be zero.
+Note: At the time of the first store closing, the Opening Balance by default will be zero.

 The End of Day closing is complete, and all your transactions, including both inflows and outflows, are saved in the system!